insillion/bonzah/api/06 Download PDFs.md

+# **GET** `/api/v1/policy/data`

-This endpoint retrieves the PDF file for a specific policy by making an HTTP GET request to the specified URL.
+This `data` endpoint retrieves the PDF file for a specific policy by making an HTTP GET request to the specified URL.
 The request does not include a request body, as it is a simple GET request to download the PDF file.
 The response will contain the PDF file for the requested policy.

 ### Query Parameters
 |Key|Value|